Mayan Beach Garden / Mayan Del Playa Jardin

 The Sian Ka'an is a natural barrier that signifies the end of the huge hotel developments that span from Cancun to Tulum.
 The Reserve can be reached from both Tulum from the north, from Filipe Carillo Puerto from the west and from the Tampalam Road that leads from the Mahahaul-Cafetal highway from the south (this is the road you will take from Mayan Beach Garden.)
 The Biosphere reserve is 528,147 hectares (1.3 million acres).

 The Sian Ka'an includes 27 little explored Mayan sites which are hard to find maps to.
-Napkin maps to a shipwreck are provided to guests of Mayan Beach Garden.
+Maps to a shipwreck are provided to guests of Mayan Beach Garden.

 The Sian Ka'an is home to nearly every kind of the region's wildlife: jaguars, jaguarundis, howler monkeys and tapirs; crocodiles, turtles and manatees; millions of birds and many more.
 When you enter the biosphere, the road is surrounded by huge giant fan palms.
-Also common on the coastal road is the much prescribed Mayan medicine - Noni, which appears to cure every ailment including diabetes and the chechen tree, with a poisonous sap that can affect humans and animals even if you only stand near it.
+Also common on the coastal road is the much prescribed Mayan medicine - Noni, which appears to cure every ailment including diabetes and the chechen tree, with a poisonous sap that can affect humans similar to Poison Oak.
 Near to it, though there will always be the chakah bush, which produces its natural antidote.
-Whether or not you see crocodiles, anteaters or any of the rarer Sian Ka'an animals is a matter of luck, but you will always see plenty of birds.
+Whether or not you see crocodiles, pecary, coatis or any of the rarer Sian Ka'an animals is a matter of luck, but you will always see plenty of birds.

 Sian Ka'an activities

-As you can see by the map, Mayan Beach Garden is very close to the Sian Ka'an.
+As you can see by the map, Mayan Beach Garden is very close to the Southern entrance of the Sian Ka'an.
 It can serve as a great base to explore the Sian Ka'an.
-The nearest services in the Sian Ka'an are at Punta Herrera, 2 hours drive along the beach road, but well worth the drive.
+The nearest services in the Sian Ka'an are at Punta Herrera, two hours along a combination of paved and beach road, but well worth the drive.
 We can pack you a sack lunch for the journey since you can't guarantee service in the little fishing village.